waqi27/GPT-chatbot/README.md

 # ai Chat Application

 A full-stack application that provides an interface to interact with DeepSeek AI through OpenRouter API.
-Use this application using this link - https://chatbot-api-ashy.vercel.app/
 ## Project Structure